smsarkar1994/scrape_ff_data/README.md

   2. When you are in despair, just talk to someone you trust, someone you love.
-Getting help from your family, your friends, the police, the community, the public.
+Getting help from your family, your friends, medical professionals, the community, the public.

   3. Keep yourself alive and say no to suicide.
 ```